Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 #### Easy FT Minting Instructions

 If you just want to make some fungible tokens via a web interface, you’re in luck!
-BCH community member mr-zwets has created [Cashonize](https://cashonize.com/), a BCH web wallet that permits you to mint both fungible and non-fungible BCH Cash Tokens.
+BCH community member Mathieu Geukens has created [Cashonize](https://cashonize.com/), a BCH web wallet that permits you to mint both fungible and non-fungible BCH CashTokens.

-Here’s how to mint your first fungible tokens (FTs) with BCH Cash Tokens!
+Here’s how to mint your first fungible tokens (FTs) with BCH CashTokens!

 ##### 1. Install Electron Cash
 1. Install the [Electron Cash desktop wallet](https://electroncash.org/) and create a wallet, or import an existing BCH wallet (only if it’s not a terribly important wallet).